-- Public cloud: A public cloud service is built on an external platform the provider runs.
-With this offsite service, users get their own cloud within a shared infrastructure.
+- Public cloud: A public cloud service is built on the provider’s external platform.
+Users get their own cloud within a shared infrastructure with this offsite service.
 The cloud provider offers everything from system resources to your cloud system’s security and maintenance.
 Since it’s managed by an outside company specializing in cloud services for various customers, a public cloud system is an excellent choice for organizations seeking elasticity, cost-effectiveness and the latest technology.

 - Private cloud: A private cloud service is a cloud platform built within your walls using your hardware and software.
 Since your internal IT team manages your private cloud, this model is ideal for businesses that want exclusive access, more flexibility and greater control.
 However, this is a more expensive option.

 - Hybrid cloud: A hybrid cloud is a mixture of private and public clouds.
 In a hybrid system, an organization’s IT team manages part of the cloud in-house, while the rest of the cloud is offsite.
 A hybrid cloud system is perfect for an organization that wants to manage business data (such as customer files) in-house but wants to store less-sensitive information with a third party.

 Key takeaway: The three main cloud-storage service options are public, private and hybrid clouds.
 Choose a service that aligns with your business’s size and needs.